asiandevs/OracleRDS/s3_integration.md

 7. Choose Add Option.
 After you add S3_Integration to the option group, create an IAM role to integrate with the Oracle RDS instance.
 8. In the navigation pane of the IAM console, choose Roles, then choose Create role.
-9. Under Select trusted entity, choose AWS service and choose RDS.
+9. Under Select trusted entity, choose AWS service and choose RDS  [RDS - Add Role to Database]..
 10. Under Add permissions, choose AmazonS3FullAccess.
 11. Under Role Details, enter RDS_S3_Integration_Role as the role name and choose Create role.
 After the IAM role and S3_Integration is created, associate them with your RDS DB instance.